ros-navigation/docs.nav2.org/tutorials/docs/route_graph_generation.rst

 --------------------------

 By default, the imported raster image origin will be at the top left corner, with x pointing to the right, and y pointing up.
-To correctly set the orgin and the resolution we will georeference the raster image.
+To correctly set the origin and the resolution we will georeference the raster image.
 To georeference the image, three control points will chosen.
 Each control point maps a pixel location to the spatial reference.

 For example, let's say you have a 100 by 200 raster image with a resolution of 0.05 and a origin in the bottom left corner.